-People can return to daily activities, if they have completed the 14–day isolation period and they have not shown any signs or symptoms of COVID-19 during this time.
+People can return to daily activities, if they have completed the required isolation period and they have not shown any signs or symptoms of COVID-19 during this time.

 Will people who return to work or school after isolation need any documentation?

-Medical clearance or documentation is not required for people who return to work after 14 days of isolation, provided they showed no symptoms or signs of being unwell while in isolation.
+Medical clearance or documentation is not needed for people who return to work after their required period of isolation, provided they showed no symptoms or signs of being unwell while in isolation.

-Workplaces are encouraged to accept leave requests, without requiring medical clearance, for employees who need to self-isolate for 14 days and who have not experienced any signs or symptoms.
+Workplaces are encouraged to accept leave requests, without needing medical clearance, for employees who need to self-isolate and who have not experienced any signs or symptoms.